 Following the Nazis' rise to power in Germany, Regina's two brothers left Germany and immigrated to Eretz Israel.
 "Thanks to our non-Jewish appearance, my brother George and I walked around Köln fearlessly, like all the German children," recalled Menashe.
 In 1938, the Baders were forced to leave their home and move to a street on which Jews were permitted to live.
-In the November Pogrom ("Kristallnacht") on 9-10 November 1938, Friedrich was arrested and sent to the Dachau concentration camp.
+In the November Pogrom ("Kristallnacht") on 9-10 November 1938, Friedrich was arrested.
 His service in the German Army and the Iron Cross he was awarded stood him in good stead, and he was eventually released.
 The same year, Regina's mother immigrated to Eretz Israel and reached her son Herman in Ein Harod.

 The family requested permission to immigrate to the USA.
 Medical tests carried out at the US Consulate in Stuttgart revealed that Kurt had an ear infaction.
 As a result, the family was requested to provide another 200 dollars in guarantees from relatives in the USA.
 This delay cost them their departure opportunity.